|

 issued by police in Germany, where he has been convicted of crimes linked to human trafficking.
 Detectives from Scotland Yard

+also questioned him about the murder of Adam.
 Before being sent back to Nigeria, Joyce Osagiede was interviewed by detectives

 and admitted buying an identical pair of orange shorts to the ones found on Adam's torso.
 They are only available from Woolworth's

 in Germany, where she lived for 10 years before making her way to Britain, just a few weeks after the torso was found.
+She claimed asylum, telling immigration officers she was fleeing her estranged

 husband, Sam Onojhighovie, who she claimed had been responsible for 10 ritual killings over a one-year period and was linked